DrDrrae/ClickUpPowerShell/Docs/ClickupAPI/New-ClickUpWebhook.md

 Only webhooks that were created by the authenticated user will be returned on this endpoint.

 We do not have a dedicated IP address for webhooks.
-We use our domain name and dynamic addressing.f
+We use our domain name and dynamic addressing.

 You may filter the location of resources that get sent to a webhook by passing an optional space_id, folder_id, list_id, or task_id in the body of the request.
 Without specifying any events, all event types will be sent to the webhook.